Neversole/Portfolio/README.md

 <img align="left" width="250" height="150" src="https://github.com/Neversole/Portfolio/blob/main/Images/WineStock.jpg"> **[Wine Quality Prediction](https://github.com/Neversole/Wine-quality-prediction.git)**

-In this project I used R to implemented a machine learning to predict wine quality.
-I also performed an analysis to determine the factors that effect the quality of wine.
+This project implements a machine learning model to predict the quality of red wines.
+An analysis was also performed to determine the factors that effect the quality of wine.

 #